 As authors of articles published in IZA Journal of Labor & Development you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-The publication costs for IZA Journal of Labor & Development are covered by IZA - Institute for the Study of Labor, so authors do not need to pay an article-processing charge.
+The publication costs for IZA Journal of Labor & Development are covered by IZA - Institute of Labor Economics, so authors do not need to pay an article-processing charge.